rcatlin/valheim-server-cdk/README.md

 * `password` - MUST BE AT LEAST 5 CHARACTERS.
 Password used to enter your server
 * `instanceClass` - AWS EC2 instance class
 * `instanceSize` - AWS EC2 instance size
+* `backupS3BucketName` - GLOBALLY UNIQUE S3 bucket name where your worlds can be backed-up by running the `stop_backup_start.sh` script

 **Checkout the [AWS Instance Types](https://aws.amazon.com/ec2/instance-types) to see a full-list of types and sizes.** For example, `m4.xlarge` has an instance class of `m4` and size of `xlarge`.